emmett-framework/emmett/docs/foreword.md

 As developers, we have to admit that when we use frameworks or libraries for our project, many times it is hard to do something out of the ready-made scheme.
-I can think about several frameworks&mdash;even the famous *Ruby on Rails*&mdash;that, from time to time, force you to use a lot of formalism even when it's not really necessary.
+I can think about several frameworks – even the famous *Ruby on Rails* – that, from time to time, force you to use a lot of formalism even when it's not really necessary.
 You find yourself writing code while following useless rules you don't like.